 - Fishing trips are available.

-- Visits to the local Samburu and Pokot markets are always popular with travellers who like to take in a little culture while on vacation.
+- Visits to the local Samburu and Pokot markets are always popular with travelers who like to take in a little culture while on vacation.

 - Tours of Mugie Ranch can be arranged, as can demonstrations of Mugie’s two bloodhounds – this canine team is used to track poachers and thieves throughout Kenya.